artsy/Aerodramus/README.md

 ## License

 Aerodramus is available under the MIT license.
-See the LICENSE file for more info.
+See the LICENSE file for more info.test